Priyankasahas/pf-html/README.md

 # Running the overall system

 Run bundle install within both the apps.
-Please start HTMl server on localhost:3000 and Prices server on localhost:5000.
+Please start pf-html server on localhost:3000 and pf-prices server on localhost:5000.
-Gulp on HTMl to bundle javascript in HTML.
+Gulp on pf-html to bundle javascript in pf-html.